mendax1234/mendax1234/README.md

 **You are probably also looking for...**
 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=mendax1234&layout=compact" align="right">

 - I am using  [Hackintosh](https://en.wikipedia.org/wiki/Hackintosh) in my leisure time, here is [my EFI for ThinkPad X390](https://github.com/mendax1234/ThinkpadX390-Opencore-EFI).
 ThinkPad X390 is also my main working machine.
-However ,l use Windows 10 as my daily and main Operating System.
+However ,l use Windows 11 Pro as my daily and main Operating System.
-- I also maintain  [ThinkPad E40's EFI](https://github.com/mendax1234/ThinkPadE40-Clover-EFI), but I didn't use this notebook any more, because it is too old!
+- I also maintain  [ThinkPad E40's EFI](https://github.com/mendax1234/ThinkPadE40-Clover-EFI), but I didn't use this laptop any more, because it is too old!
 - If you want to support me , plesase turn to [Support](https://github.com/mendax1234/Pi-introduction).

 <a href="https://github.com/mendax1234/ThinkpadX390-Opencore-EFI">